elizagamedev/power-mode.el/README.md

 - Don't use this on EXWM or you'll regret it.
 - If running Emacs as a daemon, frames might behave weirdly if shaking is enabled and you exit power-mode.
 It's safe to close them and re-open new ones.
+- The shaking windows feature may altogether behave terribly and ruin your Emacs session.
+You can disable this while still retaining particle effects by setting `power-mode-streak-shake-threshold` to nil.

 ## Wow!
 How does it work?